wir-zzz-ecash/ATMCASHDropdown/README.md

 ATMCASH Dropdowns
 =================

-Creates a replacement stylelized select box menu.
+A Prototype JS Class that creates a replacement style-lized select box menu.

 Features:

- - Supports Tabbing into the select box
+* Supports Tabbing into the select box.
- - Type searching (ex: and item in select box is Apple, when open start typing the word and it will select it)
+* Type searching (ex: and item in select box is Apple, when open start typing the word and it will select it).
- - Easily Skinnable with CSS
+* Easily Skinnable with CSS.
- - Fires a custom event on original select box
+* Fires a custom event on original select box.
- - Changes the value on the original select box when changed on custom replacement
+* Changes the value on the original select box when changed on custom replacement.
- - Tested on IE6,firefox,chrome,safari
+* Tested on IE6,firefox,chrome,safari.

 Class Summary
 -------------